-The second part of this shell content reads "cases . . . which respect the collection of National revenue," a jurisdictional category that has no apparent connection with the first part other than being within the same shell-noun phrase introduced by "cases."
-However, it is in fact characteristic of shell-noun phrases to combine two or more very different ideas into a single complex concept, the meaning of which is entirely specific to that particular context.
-124 It is not at all clear who would be able to invoke federal jurisdiction "respect[ing] the collection of National revenue" and what federal courts would be expected to do in relation to such matters.
+The second part of this shell content reads "cases ... which respect the collection of National revenue," a jurisdictional category that has no apparent connection with the first part other than being within the same shell noun phrase introduced by "cases."
+However, it is in fact characteristic of shell noun phrases to combine two or more very different ideas into a single complex concept the meaning of which is entirely specific to that particular context.
+89 It is not at all clear who would be able to invoke federal jurisdiction "respect[ing] the collection of National revenue" and what federal courts would be expected to do in relation to such matters.
 Like the first part of the shell content, this second part does not obviously refer to "injured plaintiff litigation."

-For the last jurisdictional category, Resolution 9 used a phrase beginning with the word "questions."
-According to Schmid, "question" is very commonly used in contemporary English as a shell noun, and the construction "noun + which" is also a typical shell-noun pattern.
-"Questions" in the fifth category certainly appears to be a vague and abstract noun that functions to form a shell around a complex set of ideas: "which may involve the national peace and harmony."
+For the last jurisdictional category, Resolution Nine used a phrase beginning with the word "questions."
+According to Schmid, question is very commonly used in contemporary English as a shell noun, and the construction "noun+which" is also a typical shell noun pattern.
+Questions in the 5th category certainly appears to be a vague and abstract noun which functions to form a shell around a complex set of ideas: "which may involve the national peace and harmony."

-The analysis presented above about the use of "such other" in the phrase "cases arising under laws passed by the general Legislature, and to such other questions as involve the National peace and harmony" indicated that the Convention delegates understood "cases arising under laws passed by the general Legislature" to be a type or example of the more general jurisdictional category, "questions as involve the National peace and harmony."
-Our shell-noun analysis
+The analysis presented above about the use of "such other" in the phrase "cases arising under laws passed by the general Legislature, and to such other questions as involve the National peace and harmony" indicated that the Convention delegates understood "cases arising under laws passed by the general Legislature" to be a type or example of the more general jurisdictional category "questions as involve the National peace and harmony."
+Our shell noun analysis indicates that if "case" or "question" are being used as shell nouns, the meaning of the phrase they introduce comes primarily from the shell noun content and not from